phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 It's common practice to run workloads in at least 3 AZs to ensure services remain available in case one or two data centers fail.
 (High availability).

-AZs are represented by a Region Code, followed by a letter identifer e.g. **us-east-1a**.
+AZs are represented by a Region Code, followed by a letter identifier e.g. **us-east-1a**.

 A Subnet is associated with an Availability Zone.